 To request special education records please contact Lewis County Special Education Co-op 360-748-3384 or fax 360-748-8360.

 Please send Special Education Records to Lewis County Special Education Co-op 360-748-3383 or fax 360-748-8360.

 Are you a family in a transitional housing arrangement; such as staying with family, living in a shelter / motel / vehicle?
 Please click here to read about your rights and responsibilities and how to get help with your situation.
-Our district homeless coordinator is superintendent, Ellen Perconti.
-Please call her at 360-426-6767 x7 for more information.
+Our district homeless coordinator is superintendent Matt Mallery.
+Please call him at 360-426-6767 for more information.